vain/awesome-vain/README.md

 	.initial_update: Check for mail when starting Awesome or wait for the first refresh timeout?
 Defaults to the former.

-When clicking on the widget, `muttgit.sh` is called.
+When clicking on the widget, the bash alias `smail` is called.
 That's a wrapper script for [mutt](http://www.mutt.org/) which I use: It automatically commits to a [git](http://git-scm.com/) repository after I've read mail.

 `beautiful.mailcheck_new` may contain a color.
 The new-mail-message is shown in this color.
 Uses red if undefined.